Mary Molony: Subsequent activity

+She was subsequently arrested, after "refusing to leave the crowd and holding on to the horse's legs" but her fine of £5 was paid by a friend "much to her chagrin".

+On 18th June 1910, she took part in a Grand Procession in London, one of the earliest mass marches organised by the suffrage movement.
+She was among a group of "prisoners" - people who had been sent to prison for the cause.
+Other groups were graduate, teachers, athletes, musicians and actresses.
+Many of the groups carried banners.

 Death and legacy

 Moloney died shortly after giving birth to a son at her home in Richmond, London in 1921.
 Her obituary appeared in The Vote newspaper: "all the old members of the Women's Freedom League were deeply grieved to hear of the death, after a short illness, of our old comrade, Dolly Malony, the bright and bonny and resourceful little Irish girl, who rang the bell at Mr. Churchill's historic Dundee election, when the women decided he should not be allowed to speak".

 She appears on the Roll of Honour of Suffragette Prisoners as Miss Maloney.
-The moniker "La Belle Maloney", a reference to her bell ringing exploits, was reported by Sylvia Pankhurst.
+The moniker "La Belle Maloney", a reference to her bell-ringing exploits, was reported by Sylvia Pankhurst.